waysidemapping/waysidemapping.org/_source/_projects/usgs-import.md

 I [published my work](https://github.com/waysidemapping/usgs-to-osm) as open source in the hope that other people could adapt it to their own use cases.
 I myself have already adapted it to import NOAA's tide gagues and Philadelphia's bikeshare stations.
 Eventually I'd like to build out a reusable framework and library of third-party datasets to keep in sync with OSM.

-Don't hestitate to reach our if you have questions or need help with your own import.
+Don't hestitate to reach out if you have questions or need help with your own import.